France: Knife-wielding man attacks police | DW | 08.11.2021

 The attacker approached the police car in front of the police station, opened the front door and tried to stab the officer sitting at the wheel.

 He claimed to be acting "in the name of the prophet."
-Police were treating the incident as a possible terrorist attack, AFP reported.
+Police were treating the incident as a possible terrorist attack, AFP news agency reported.

 The officer's colleague shot the perpetrator, leaving him severely injured.